AAiache/example-voting-app/README.md

     $ docker-compose --x-networking up -d

 NB: Instead of the option "--x-networking" we can just establish the links between the differents services in the docker-compose file:
-- voting-app needs a link to redis
+- Voting-app needs a link to redis
-- worker needs a link to redis and db
+- Worker needs a link to redis and db
-- result-app neeeds db
+- Result-app neeeds db

 The app will be running on port 5000 on your Docker host, and the results will be on port 5001.